Meet the Bidens: America's new 'first family'

-WASHINGTON (AFP) - United States President-elect Joe Biden and his wife Jill will become the new White House residents when he takes office on Wednesday (Jan 20).
+WASHINGTON • US President-elect Joe Biden and his wife Jill will be the new White House residents when he takes office tomorrow.

-Mr Biden has made his family a major focus throughout his career, and his 2020 presidential campaign thrust them fully into the spotlight - with some members causing controversy but others breaking barriers.
+Mr Biden has made his family a major focus throughout his career, and his 2020 presidential campaign thrust them fully into the spotlight - with some members causing controversy and others breaking barriers.

-Dr Jill Biden, an educator, is set to transform her new role before she even moves into the White House.
+Dr Jill Biden, an educator, is set to transform her new role as First Lady before she even moves into the White House.

-While first ladies traditionally only fulfil ceremonial duties, "Dr B", as her students call her, intends to keep her full-time job as an English professor.

-The Bidens met in 1975, a few years after the Delaware senator had faced the unthinkable - his young wife and daughter were killed in a car crash.
+The Bidens met in 1975, a few years after the then Delaware senator had faced the unthinkable - the deaths of his young wife and daughter in a car crash.

 Mr Biden has often spoken about how his relationship with his sons helped him cope with grieving as he built his political career, as well as when he married Jill.